jcaroles/gitlab-irs/README.md

 -> Other necessary documents needed are sent through email (irs).

 IMPORTANT NOTE:
--> If search term does not exist in GitLab, it will not display anything.
+-> If search term exists in GitLab repo, it will be displayed.
+If such search term does not exists in GitLab repo, it will not display anything.

 Thank you and God bless!